Print This Page

 - Transplant as needed.

-- All planting areas with a natural organic fertilizer at approximately 20 lbs. per 1,000 sq. ft. (if not done in February).
+- All planting areas with a natural organic fertilizer at approximately twenty pounds per thousand square feet (if not done in February).

 - Drench the roots of newly planted plants with Garrett Juice.
-It makes an excellent root stimulator and stimulates flower production.
+It makes an excellent root stimulator.

 - Finish major pruning if necessary.
 No flush cuts or pruning paint.

-- Cut back spring-flowering shrubs and vines only after they finish blooming: azaleas, camellias, Carolina jessamine, flowering quince, forsythia, Lady Banksia rose, spirea, weigela, wisteria, etc.
+- Spring-flowering shrubs and vines only after they finish blooming: azaleas, camellias, Carolina jessamine, flowering quince, forsythia, Lady Banksia rose, spirea, weigela, wisteria, etc.

 - Remove suckers from bases of deciduous shrubs and other plants.